fukien/hashjoin-scm/reproducibility/README.md

 Configure the SCM mounting points as "/pmemfs0" and "/pmemfs1," and ensure that "/pmemfs0" is set as the default SCM mounting point for the first socket (assuming core IDs start from 0 on the first socket).

 ### 2.6 Configuration Parameters
-- Adjust the "[./config/mc/cpu.cfg](../config/mc/cpu.cfg)" file according to the core IDs obtained from "numactl -H." By default, we consider socket-0 as "local" and socket-1 as "remote."
+- Adjust "[./config/mc/cpu.cfg](../config/mc/cpu.cfg)" file according to the core IDs obtained from "numactl -H." By default, we consider socket-0 as "local" and socket-1 as "remote."
 For example:

 ```
 cores: {